 Since 1885, the Indiana Academy of Science has supported the scientific research and science education of our state’s scientists and science students.
 It is one of the oldest scientific professional membership organizations in the United States, the only multidisciplinary scientific organization in the state of Indiana, and is dedicated to promoting scientific research, diffusing scientific information, improving education in the sciences, and encouraging communication and cooperation among scientists.

 For many years, the Academy has been committed to offering science education projects and programs through Indiana community partners.
 These partnerships have allowed us to touch the lives of many.
-The Academy is very proud to continue this tradition and has now formalized our INDIANA COMMUNITY GRANTS initiative.
-Through a careful review process, the leadership of the Academy will work together to award science education community grants to Indiana Academy of Science senior scientists each year.
-These grants will help provide funding for science education projects and programming by other organizations with similar goals as the Academy, and further the importance of Indiana science.
+The Academy’s INDIANA COMMUNITY GRANTS initiative provides funding to IAS senior scientist members for science education projects and programming presented by other Indiana organizations in which they are involved; organizations with similar goals as the Academy, and further the importance of Indiana science.

 The Indiana Academy of Science Community Grants will be distributed through a competitive process to Indiana Academy of Science senior scientist members in good standing who have been actively involved in the work of the Academy for at least 3 consecutive years, to include attendance and participation in the Academy Annual Meetings.
 Members serving on the Indiana Community Grants Committee are ineligible for receipt of a Indiana Community Grant.
 Preference will be given to:

 Grant requests should be emailed to CommunityGrantofINAcademyofSci@gmail.com by April 1, 2023, for the 2023 grant cycle.
 Academy members may submit only one grant request per year, and an organization can only receive one grant from the Academy per fiscal year.
 Please include the following in your request: